DirectoryTree/LdapRecord.com/source/docs/laravel/events.md

 For example, you may wish to send a notification when an LDAP object is modified.
 You can listen for the model `Saved` event and then send an email regarding the change.

-## Creating the Listener
+## Creating the Listener {#creating-listener}

-To get started, we will create an event listener in the `app/Ldap/Listeners` directory named `ObjectModified.php`, which will listen for the `Saved` model event.
+To get started, we will create an event listener in the `app/Ldap/Listeners` directory and create a new file named `ObjectModified.php`.
+This will contain a class that will listen for the `Saved` model event.

 > You will have to create the `Ldap` and `Listeners` sub directories.